OfficeDev/teams-toolkit/packages/fx-core/templates/core/v3Migration/upgradeReport.md

 Visit https://aka.ms/teams-toolkit-5.0-upgrade to learn more about the upgrade.

+## Important changes to your development flow

+There's no immediate action required from you.
+This part illustrates what's changed to your development flow.
+> If you encountered any errors or issues after upgrade, you could try the following steps or visit [known issues](https://aka.ms/teams-toolkit-5.0-upgrade#known-issues) for details.

+1. You need to sync `.env/.env.{env}` files between different machines manually.
+All these files will be gitignored by default.
+[Learn More](https://aka.ms/teams-toolkit-5.0-upgrade#environment-management)
+2. You need to take some manual steps when creating or provisioning new environments for your old project.
+[Learn More](https://aka.ms/teams-toolkit-5.0-upgrade#environment-management)
+3. You need to manually update `.vscode/launch.json` when launching your app for a certain environment.
+[Learn More](https://aka.ms/teams-toolkit-5.0-upgrade#launch-your-app)
+4. You need to provide values to `APIM__PUBLISHEREMAIL` and `APIM__PUBLISHERNAME` environment variable if your current project uses APIM.
+[Learn More](https://aka.ms/teams-toolkit-5.0-upgrade#provision-apim-service)

+You can visit this [wiki](https://aka.ms/teams-toolkit-5.0-upgrade#feature-changes-that-impact-your-development-flow) to learn more changes to Teams Toolkit.

 ## Changes to your project

 1. Created `teamsapp.yml` and `teamsapp.local.yml` in your project root folder.